-NOAA Coastal Mapping Program (CMP) Project SC1601A-TB-C provides a highly accurate database of new digital shoreline data for portions of Wassaw Sound and the Savannah River in South Carolina and Georgia.
-Project SC1601A-TB-C is a subproject of a larger project, SC1601-TB-C, which extends from Wassaw Sound to Winyah Bay.
+NOAA Coastal Mapping Program (CMP) Project SC1601B-TB-C provides a highly accurate database of new digital shoreline data for the outer coast of South Carolina extending from Wright River to Port Royal Sound.
+Project SC1601B-TB-C is a subproject of the larger project SC1601-TB-C, which extends from Wassaw Sound, Georgia to Winyah Bay, South Carolina.
 The Geographic Cell (GC) may be used in support of the NOAA Nautical Charting Program (NCP) as well as geographic information systems (GIS) for a variety of coastal zone management applications.